 During 2020-21, we reviewed the arrangements that each council in Wales was putting in place to support recovery planning.
 We undertook this work on an ongoing basis, providing real-time and ongoing feedback where appropriate.
-Our key findings were that the Council quickly and effectively resumed remote digital democratic and governance arrangements, agreed its recovery principles and provided ICT and office equipment to staff at great speed to enable greater home working while focussing on supporting their wellbeing and mental health.
+Our key findings included the following areas for consideration by the Council: